Privacy Policy

 17.4 Direct marketing to existing customers

-If you are already a customer, we may also send you information about our own similar products or services by email without separate registration.
-The legal basis for this is Section 7 (3) UWG in conjunction with Art.
-6 (1) lit. f GDPR (legitimate interest in customer-related communication).
+If you are already a customer, we may send you information about our own similar products or services by email even without a separate registration.
+The legal basis for this is Section 7( 3 UWG in conjunction with Art.
+6(1)(f) GDPR (legitimate interest in customer-related communication).

 § 18 Social networks and plugins

-18.1 Own social media presences
+18.1 Our own social media presence

 We maintain publicly accessible profiles on social networks (e.g. Facebook, Instagram, LinkedIn, YouTube).